-Some people are obsessive about looking after their cars, parking in spaces far from where they need to be, just so other inconsiderate owners don’t open their doors into yours, or carefully removing every little mark as soon as it appears.
+Some people are obsessive about looking after their cars, parking in spaces far from where they need to be, just so other inconsiderate owners don’t open their doors into theirs, and carefully removing every little mark as soon as it appears.

-But even these people often make the most basic mistakes when it comes to keeping their cars looking like new.
+But even those people often make the most basic mistakes when it comes to keeping their cars looking like new.

 I can’t tell you much about maintaining your own youthful appearance, but I do know how to keep your car looking younger.
 So, here’s what to do to your own car.